 I permanently deleted photos from Macbook Air, how to get back?

 Hi, friends!
 I accidentally deleted some photos from Photos of my Mac (I even performed “Empty Trash” too) yesterday.
 Is it possible to restore only these deleted photos from a Time Machine backup or must I restore the entire iPhoto Library?
 The problem is that, after performing the backup, I added another picture to iPhoto (and I haven’t made a backup of them yet).
 If I have to restore the entire library, will this procedure replace my existing library and remove the recently added pictures?

 iMac, Mac OS X (10.13)

-Mac Data Recovery is such files recovery program that has the ability to recover deleted pictures in Photos app for macOS as well as perform Mac trash deleted picture recovery.
+Mac Data Recovery is such a file recovery program that has the ability to recover deleted pictures in the Photos app for macOS as well as perform Mac trash deleted picture recovery.
 No matter how photos lost from your Photos Library, you can get them back in a few clicks with this tool.

 To get started, download the trial version from the link below.